carlocardella/hogwarts-colors-for-vscode/README.md

 #### Inconsistencies?

-If you find any inconsistency in any language, raise an Issue and I'll fix it, please provide a sample for the language so I can compare.
+If you find any inconsistency in any language, raise an Issue and I'll take a look, please provide a sample for the language so I can compare.

 ### Customization